Leadership Team

 Senior Director of Workforce Development

-Working closely with the Associate Director of Youth Workforce Development and the Associate Director of Adult Workforce Development, Jose strives to develop and implement services that eliminate barriers to employment, quality training, education, and high-touch case management.
+Working closely with the Workforce Development team – the largest at CRCD – Jose strives to develop and implement services that eliminate barriers to employment, quality training, education, and high-touch case management.
 Jose Guadron previously served as the Director of Youth Development Programming at CRCD, where he provided oversight and guidance on the various education and workforce development programs for youth devoted to transforming the lives of young adults throughout South Los Angeles.
 As Director of Youth Development Programming, he supervised all workforce development and education programs’ daily operations while monitoring service implementation, data entry, and grant performance.

 Jose has more than 15 years of nonprofit experience working to improve the lives of disconnected young adults through employment, training, and education.
 He holds a bachelor’s degree in Liberal Studies from California State University Northridge and a master’s degree in Nonprofit Management from Antioch University Los Angeles, where he also became a Certified Nonprofit Professional through the Nonprofit Leadership Alliance.